My loved one is

 Give us a call today.
 Our admissions coordinators will answer any questions you may have about our program and walk you through the admissions process.

-Choosing to enroll in our medically assisted opiate detox in Florida is the safest choice for those facing addiction.
+If you want to know how to help someone who is detoxing, choosing to enroll in our medically assisted opiate detox in Florida is the safest choice.

 As the brain’s pain receptors are turned back on, even minor discomfort can feel like agony for someone who’s been abusing opiates.
 During the initial stages of recovery, issues like depression, insomnia, and heightened anxiety can be incredibly high, lasting as long as 2-4 weeks before decreasing on their own.